 The assumptions used directly impact the pension expense for a particular year.
 If actual results vary from the assumption, an actuarial gain or loss is created and amortized into pension expense over the average remaining service period of the plan participants beginning in the following year.
 The Company's discount rate is determined by matching projected cash distributions with the appropriate corporate bond yields in a yield curve analysis.
 A quarter percentage point decrease in the pension plan discount rate would increase annual pension expense by \$0.3 million on a pre-tax basis.
 The Company establishes the expected rate of return on its pension plan assets by considering the historical returns for the plan's current investment mix and its investment advisor's range of expected returns for the plan's current investment mix.
-A decrease in expected returns on plan assets increases the Company's pension expense.
-A quarter percentage point decrease in the pension plan expected rate of return would increase annual pension expense by approximately \$0.5 million on a pre-tax basis.
+A decrease in the pension plan assets increases the Company's pension expense by approximately \$0.5 million on a pre-tax basis.
 The Company establishes the assumed rate of compensation considering historical changes in compensation combined with an estimate of compensation rates for the next two years.
-A quarter percentage point decrease in the rate of compensation increase would decrease annual pension expense by approximately \$0.5 million on a pre-tax basis.
+A quarter percentage point decrease in the rate of compensation increase annual pension expense by approximately \$0.5 million on a pre-tax basis.